adriancespedes/Google-Play-export-statistics-reports-using-Python/README.md

 ### Configuration

-You need to modify privateAccountKeys.json with your account information and cloud_storage_bucket variable.
+You need to modify privateAccountKeys.json with your account information and inside GooglePlayExport.py the "cloud_storage_bucket" and "report_to_download" variables.